The mission of Community Music Center is to make high quality music accessible to all people, regardless of their financial means.

 1987 – CMC develops the Comprehensive Musicianship Program, which provides current CMC private lesson students with free theory, musicianship and ensemble classes for the academic year.

 1991 – In collaboration with the San Francisco Unified School District, CMC creates the Inner City Young Musicians Program (ICYMP) for low-income middle school students.
-The ICYMP provides free ensemble and theory classes as well as weekly individual lessons to students recommended by their school music teachers.
+Now known as the Young Musicians Program (YMP), the program provides free ensemble and theory classes as well as weekly individual lessons to students recommended by their school music teachers.

 1994 – Community Music Center’s Latin music program begins as a residency of the California Arts Council.